-Romania: Enel postpones selling of distribution companies6.
-March 2015. / SEE Energy News
+Romania: Enel postpones selling of distribution companies, SEE Energy News

 The Italian company Enel has suspended the planned sale of assets in Romania, after having reduced the company’s debt in 2014.